 - Sponsored updates – Increase your visibility well beyond your immediate connections by boosting updates that have already performed well organically.
 From here, you can use LinkedIn’s targeting options to ensure the post is shown to the correct audience.

-- LinkedIn ads – These ads will appear in the sidebar and are priced on a cost-per-click basis, similar to Google Ads.
+- LinkedIn ads will appear in the sidebar and are priced on a cost-per-click basis, similar to Google Ads.
 You can test the waters with a small budget at first to see whether it’s an effective use of your budget.

 Image from WordStream

-With over 2.6 billion monthly users, Facebook is an incredibly useful platform for promoting your webinar to almost any kind of audience that suits your business.
+With over 2.6 billion monthly users, Facebook is a handy platform for promoting your webinar to almost any kind of audience that suits your business.

 However, there needs to be a little more planning than there is with LinkedIn advertising.
 This is because Facebook is used primarily to unwind, relax, and socialize.